martino-vic/gerstnerhungarian/README.md

-# CLDF dataset derived from a preprint of 'Új magyar etimológiai szótár' [New Hungarian Etymological Dictionary] by Gerstner Károly
+# CLDF dataset derived from a preprint of 'Új magyar etimológiai szótár' [New Hungarian Etymological Dictionary] by Károly Gerstner (ed.)

 ## How to cite